-Being a classical motive, $\Motive_k$ has an associated $L$\nobreakdash-function $L(\Motive_k, s)$, which is identified in \cite[Th.\,5.9 \& 5.15]{F-S-Y18} with the $L$-function $L_k(s)$ of symmetric power moments of Kloosterman sums, and its Betti realization $(\Motive_k)_\Betti$ carries a pure Hodge structure of weight $k+1$.
-According to~\cite[Th.\,1.7]{F-S-Y18}, the only non-trivial Hodge numbers of~$\Motive_k$ are
+In this section, we make precise the statement of Deligne's conjecture for the motive $\Motive_k$.
+Being a classical motive, $\Motive_k$ has an associated $L$\nobreakdash-function $L(\Motive_k, s)$, which is identified in \cite[Th.\,5.8 \& 5.17]{F-S-Y18} with the $L$-function $L_k(s)$ of symmetric power moments of Kloosterman sums, and its Betti realization $(\Motive_k)_\Betti$ carries a pure Hodge structure of weight $k+1$.
+The factor at infinity was computed in \cite[Cor.\,5.30]{F-S-Y18}: where $m=k'$ if $k$ is not a multiple of $4$ and $m=k'-1$ otherwise.
+This also follows from Corollary~\ref{thm:Bettirealization}\eqref{eq:Betti2}: indeed, according to~\cite[Th.\,1.8]{F-S-Y18}, the only non-trivial Hodge numbers of~$\Motive_k$ are